-- a.
+• a.
 User Lock.
-Press: [1] and enter a new 4 digit User Lock OR Press 0000 to disable this feature. - User Lock • Press or
+Press: (sun 1) and enter a new 4 digit User Lock OR Press 0000 to disable this feature.

+User Lock

-Note: User Lock is the user security level used for accessing time/date and event menus.
+- Press ok - Note: User Lock is the user security level used for accessing time/date and event menus. - b.

-- b.
 Service Lock.
-Press: Mon and enter a new 4 digit Service Lock or enter 0000 to disable this feature.
+Press: MON 2 and enter a new 4 digit Service Lock or enter 0000 to disable this feature.

-- Service Lock:
+Service Lock:

-- Press or

-Note: Service Lock is the service security level used for accessing System Controller configuration menus.
+■ Note: Service Lock is the service security level used for accessing System Controller configuration menus.

-Time Sync Priority: From the Config Menu press 3
+4 Time Sync Priority: From the Config Menu press $\binom{\text{TUE}}{3}$